isabella232/SC_BrianBroom/For Instructor/03-child-coordinators-final/child-coordinators.md

 ## Conclusion

 At this point you know how to implement Coordinators in your apps, including how to break out specific parts into a coordinator to specificly handle that section of the app.

+To review...
+[TODO Brian: Briefly review the steps here]

 I think its a big improvement over using segues and `prepareFor(segue:)` to setup application flow and pass values around.
-If you're up for a challenge, here are two additional things you can implement.

-### Challenge 1 - what region is the user in?

-Your app may need to know what part of the world the user is in.
-Maybe for language settings, or to pick a server closer to them.
-Using the coorinator setup you can use the screen included in the login storyboard to set this value.
-You can add it to any part of the login flow, I'd suggest having that be the first screen in the new user flow.
-If you have trouble, check out the code in the finished project.

-### Challenge 2 - Child Coordinator for articles

-There are only two screens here in the app, but you can split those off into an ArticleCoordinator to take responsibility for those transitions.
-See if you can implement this change, and again, check the finished project if you need a hint.
+[Brian - again I deleted the challenges as they're not for screencasts]

 Hopefully this will make your transitions less clumsy, and your whole app more (ahem) coordinated.